Cortex® XDR™ enables you to track and investigate incidents, assign analysts to investigate, and document the incident resolution.

-- From theIncidentstable, locate the incident you want to investigate.There are several ways you can filter or sort incidents:
+- From theIncidentstable, locate the incident you want to investigate.Filter and sort your incidents.
+Recommended ways include:

 After you locate an incident you want to investigate, right-click it and selectView Incident.TheIncidentdetails page aggregates all alerts, insights, and affected assets and artifacts from those alerts in a single location.
 From the Incident details page you can manage the alert and investigate an event within the context and scope of a threat.
 Select the pencil icon to edit the incident name and description.

-- In theIncident Sourcescolumn, filter according to the sources that raised the alerts which make up the incident.
+- In theIncident Sourcesfield, filter according to the sources that raised the alerts which make up the incident.

 - Assign an incident status.Select the incident status to update the status fromNewtoUnder Investigation, orResolvedto indicate which incidents have been reviewed and to filter by status in the incidents table.